hakan-demirli/FQ-Control-Center/README.md

 ## Software Development FAQ
 - **glibc?**
     DE10-Nano default image is Ubuntu 18.04, which is shipped with glibc 2.27.
-This prevents any program that is compiled higher glibc version from running.
+This prevents any program that is compiled for higher glibc version from running.
 You can upgrade to 20.04, which also upgrades the glibc version.

 - **Can I use a new version of OpenCV?**
     No, Tracker contrib modules are deprecated.
 You have to edit the code to accommodate legacy libraries if you do.